zdshq/riscv-qemu/docs/system/index.rst

 This section of the manual is the overall guide for users using QEMU for full system emulation (as opposed to user-mode emulation).
-This includes working with hypervisors such as KVM, Xen or Hypervisor.Framework.
+This includes working with hypervisors such as KVM, Xen, Hax or Hypervisor.Framework.

 .. toctree::